parse-community/docs/_includes/parse-server/file-adapters.md

 ### Using `FSAdapter` with multiple instances of Parse Server
 When using parse-server-fs-adapter across multiple Parse Server instances it's important to establish "centralization" of your file storage (this is the same premise as the other file adapters, you are sending/recieving files through a dedicated link).
 You can accomplish this at the file storage level by Samba mounting (or any other type of mounting) your storage to each of your parse-server instances, e.g if you are using Parse Server via docker (volume mount your SMB drive to `- /Volumes/SMB-Drive/MyParseApp1/files:/parse-server/files`).
 All Parse Server instances need to be able to read/write to the same storage in order for parse-server-fs-adapter to work properly with parse-server.
 If the file storage isn't centralized, parse-server will have trouble locating files and you will get random behavior on client-side.

-### Set up file encryption (available in parse-server-fs-adapter 1.1.0+)
+### Set up file encryption
+File encryption is available in parse-server-fs-adapter 1.1.0+.
 The `FSAdapter` can encrypt files at rest for local storage using AES256-GCM, allowing the adapter to detect if files are tampered with.

 To use, simply do the same as above, but add a `encryptionKey`: